ocaml/v2.ocaml.org/site/learn/tutorials/up_and_running.md

 ```

 There are two ways to improve your experience with the OCaml top level: you can
-install `rlwrap` on your system and invoke `rlwrap ocaml` instead of `ocaml` to
+install the popular [`rlwrap`](https://github.com/hanslub42/rlwrap) on your
+system and invoke `rlwrap ocaml` instead of `ocaml` to get line-editing
-get line-editing facilities inside the OCaml top level, or you can install the
+facilities inside the OCaml top level, or you can install the alternative top
-alternative top level `utop` using OPAM:
+level `utop` using OPAM:

 ```
 $ opam install utop
 ```

-We run it by typing `utop` instead of `OCaml`.
+We run it by typing `utop` instead of `ocaml`.
 You can read more about
 [utop](https://github.com/ocaml-community/utop).

 ## Installing the Dune build system